Ár nDraíocht Féin: Organization

 Local ADF congregations are known as "groves" (like groves of trees), and while group rituals are often regarded as more powerful than rituals performed individually, In 2017 there were about 70 groves worldwide.
 ADF also has many solitary members; some by choice, and some because there are no groves within easy traveling distance.
 There are also ADF "protogroves", which are usually one or two people who would like to start a bigger grove.
 By forming a protogrove, they are able to appear on the list of ADF groves in the organization's online and printed literature, and so attract potential new members.

 One of ADF's cornerstone principles is the notion that it is a public form of Neopaganism.
 Again, this was partly a reaction to the secretive religious groups Isaac was familiar with, such as closed covens which were limited in size to 13 members, or Masonic-style societies.
 In addition to promoting cult-ish behavior, such secretism in a larger sense was seen as unnecessarily promulgating the "underground" (occult, hidden) nature of Neopaganism.
 By making ADF a public tradition, its founder hoped to both prevent ADF from ever becoming a cult, and to further Neopaganism's acceptance in broader society as a credible and sane family of religions.

 As a result of these principles and intents, ADF groves are required to have open-to-the-public rituals on or near the eight "High Days" of the common Neopagan calendar such as Bealtaine, Lughnasadh, and Samhain (the holidays of the Wheel of the Year).
 Such rituals follow an established "core order of ritual" and are expected to focus on one particular pantheon or "hearth culture" for that high day.
 ADF groves are also required to perform some kind of public service on a quarterly basis (cleaning up parks and other ecological activities are popular).

 An annual meeting of ADF is held at an event selected by the membership.
-Thus far it has been at either the Starwood Festival or the Wellspring Gathering, presently held at Tredara in Madison, OH on Memorial Day Weekend and at Brushwood Folklore Center in the past.
-This meeting originated as part of the Starwood Festival in 1987 at Bear Creek KOA in East Sparta, OH, and was held at Starwood through 1992.
+Thus far it has been at either the Starwood Festival or the Wellspring Gathering, presently held at Tredara in Madison, Ohio, on Memorial Day Weekend and at Brushwood Folklore Center in the past.
+This meeting originated as part of the Starwood Festival in 1987 at Bear Creek KOA in East Sparta, Ohio, and was held at Starwood through 1992.
 Wellspring, run by Stone Creed Grove, became a separate event in 1991, and the National Members Meeting was moved to Wellspring in 1993.
 ADF still maintains a presence at the Starwood Festival, holding meetings and offering classes and rituals, and sometimes has more members attending there than at the Wellspring Gathering.

 Anyone may join ADF, as membership is open to the public.